radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

   > Learn how the Identity Data Analysis tool can generate a report for each of your data sources to provide insight on the quality of your data.

   > [Troubleshooting](/logging-and-troubleshooting-guide/01-overview)
-  > Learn about the structure and contents of the log files associated with RadiantOne Federated Identity.
+  > Learn about the structure and contents of the log files associated with Identity Data Platform.

   > [Monitoring & Reporting](/monitoring-and-reporting-guide/01-monitoring)
-  > Learn how to monitor RadiantOne Federated Identity, configure alerts for concerning activities, and access the default reports (Access, Audit and Group Audit).
+  > Learn how to monitor the services, configure alerts for concerning activities, and access the default reports (Access, Audit and Group Audit).

   > [Deployment & Tuning](/deployment-and-tuning-guide/00-preface)
-  > Learn the best practices approaches for deploying and tuning RadiantOne Federated Identity.
+  > Learn the best practices approaches for deploying and tuning the service.

 </section>

-## RadiantOne Universal Directory
+## Directory

 <section>

   > [Configuration](/namespace-configuration-guide/05-radiantone-universal-directory)
-  > Learn how to create Universal Directory stores and manage all configuration properties related to indexing, attribute encryption, and replication.
+  > Learn how to create directory stores and manage all configuration properties related to indexing, attribute encryption, and replication.

   > [Deployment & Tuning](/deployment-and-tuning-guide/00-preface)
-  > Learn the best practices approaches for deploying and tuning RadiantOne Universal Directory.
+  > Learn the best practices approaches for deploying and tuning the directory.

   > [Operational Attributes](/operational-attributes-guide/01-overview)
-  > Learn about the operational attributes used by RadiantOne Universal Directory to handle functionality for authorization enforcement, password policies, replication...etc.
+  > Learn about the operational attributes used by the directory to handle functionality for authorization enforcement, password policies, replication...etc.

   > [Troubleshooting](/logging-and-troubleshooting-guide/01-overview)
-  > Learn about the structure and contents of the log files associated with RadiantOne Universal Directory.
+  > Learn about the structure and contents of the log files.

   > [Monitoring & Reporting](/monitoring-and-reporting-guide/01-monitoring)
-  > Learn how to monitor RadiantOne Universal Directory, configure alerts for concerning activities, and access the default reports (Access, Audit and Group Audit) available in the platform.
+  > Learn how to monitor the directory, configure alerts for concerning activities, and access the default reports (Access, Audit and Group Audit).

 </section>

-## RadiantOne Global Synchronization
+## Synchronization

 <section>

   > [Introduction](/global-sync-guide/introduction)
-  > Learn about RadiantOne Global Synchronization including detailed architecture, key concepts and common use cases for the tool.
+  > Learn about synchronization including detailed architecture, key concepts and common use cases for the tool.

   > [Configuration](/global-sync-guide/configuration/overview)
   > Learn how to configure synchronization pipelines and create transformation logic using a combination of scripting, attribute mappings and advanced rules.